Smart meters explained

 In the short term, smart meters may actually cost us money.
 Scottish Power and SSE blamed their 2017 price rises partly on the cost of installing smart meters.

 Meanwhile, the organisation responsible for the wireless network, the Data and Communications Company (DCC), had more than £1.75m of its 2016/17 costs declared unacceptable by energy regulator Ofgem.

 All of the Big Six energy companies, plus smaller firms including First Utility, Ovo, Utilita and Utility Warehouse, are installing smart meters in customers' homes.
 Most smaller suppliers we spoke to also plan to begin installing this year, in order to meet the government deadlines for when suppliers must complete their roll-outs.

 Find out whether your energy company is installing smart meters yet.

 Some people have complained about the impact of smart meters on their health, in particular those suffering from electromagnetic sensitivity or electromagnetic hypersensitivity.

-Smart meters will need to be replaced around every 10 years – which is more often than current gas and electricity meters.
-Again, your energy company will let you know when your smart meter is due to be replaced, and arrange a time and date for this to happen.
+Smart meters will need replacing around every 10 years – which is more often than current gas and electricity meters.
+Your energy company will let you know when your smart meter is due to be replaced, and arrange a time and date for this to happen.

-Long term, it's hoped that smart meters will make it quicker to switch energy suppliers – in theory, a smart meter can be instructed to send information about your energy usage to a new energy company instantaneously.
+Long term, smart meters should make it quicker to switch energy suppliers.
+In theory, they can be instructed to send information about your energy use to a new energy company instantaneously.

 Fed up with poor customer service or of paying too much for energy?
 Then switch.
 Use our independent switching service to compare gas and electricity suppliers and find a cheaper deal.